Home » By Course » Desserts » No-Bake Oreo Cake Pops

 Ready to make your new party-favorite treat?
 Follow the instructions below and you can’t go wrong!

-Step 3: Melt the chocolate
+3. Melt the chocolate until smooth.

 Close-up of chocolate cake pops partially coated in white chocolate, served on a white plate with toothpicks inserted for easy handling.